-CW-FIT or Class-Wide Function-related Intervention Team is a group contingency program that broadly targets common functions that maintain problem behavior in a classroom.
+CW-FIT or Class-Wide Function-related Intervention Team is a group contingency program consisting of teaching and reinforcing appropriate behaviors (i.e., getting the teacher's attention, following directions, and ignoring inappropriate behaviors of peers), improving students' on-task behavior and increasing teacher recognition of appropriate behavior.
 CW-FIT is designed to teach appropriate skills and reinforce their use through a game format.
 CW-FIT is designed to: